 Tacrolimus (By mouth)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use this medicine if you had an allergic reaction to tacrolimus.
+Do not use it if you had an allergic reaction to tacrolimus.

 How to Use This Medicine: